 If you did not choose to automatically restart the appliance, click

 After the firmware update is installed successfully, the ExtraHop appliance displays the version number of the new firmware on the Administration settings.

 Note: Your browser might time out after 5 minutes of inactivity.
 Refresh the browser page if the update appears incomplete.

 If the browser session times out before the ExtraHop system is able to complete the update process, you can try the following connectivity tests to confirm the status up the upgrade process:

 - Ping the appliance from the command line of another appliance or client workstation.

-- From the Admin UI on a Command appliance, view the appliance status on the Manage Connected Appliances page.
+- From the Administration settings on a Command appliance, view the appliance status on the Manage Connected Appliances page.